Find out why YouTube is now the number one TV channel in France, surpassing traditional channels with record audiences and innovative formats.

 YouTube, the number one choice of the French

-A multi-screen platform in the throes of change
+A multi-screen platform in full mutation

-The success of varied formats on YouTube
+The success of various formats on YouTube

 A key player for traditional media